 So what is fuel injector system cleaning really?

 You don’t always notice it straight away.
-Cars are good like that — they adapt.
+Cars are good like that they adapt.
 Until they don’t.

 Why it actually matters

-Sometimes it’s just the injectors.
+Sometimes, it’s as simple as the injectors.

 - Engine feels smoother again